David Nalbandian: 2008

 Nalbandian began his 2008 season back in the top 10.
-However, at the Australian Open, he failed to reach the quarterfinals, suffering a 6–1, 6–2, 6–3, loss to the 22nd seed Juan Carlos Ferrero in the third round.
-On 24 February 2008, he won the Copa Telmex in Buenos Aires, beating José Acasuso, 3–6, 7–6, 6–4, in the final.
+However, at the Australian Open, he failed to reach the quarterfinals, suffering a straight sets loss to the 22nd seed Juan Carlos Ferrero in the third round.
+On 24 February 2008, he won the Copa Telmex in Buenos Aires, beating José Acasuso in the final.
 With that win, he moved to World No. 8.
-The following week, He arrived at the Abierto Mexicano Telcel in Acapulco, Mexico and cruised all the way to the finals, along the way defeating Boris Pašanski, Santiago Ventura, Potito Starace, and Luis Horna, beating them all in straight sets, but then lost in the final, to Spaniard Nicolás Almagro, 1–6, 6–7.
+The following week, He arrived at the Abierto Mexicano Telcel in Acapulco, Mexico and cruised all the way to the finals, along the way defeating Boris Pašanski, Santiago Ventura, Potito Starace, and Luis Horna, beating them all in straight sets, but then lost in the final, to Spaniard Nicolás Almagro.

-He entered his first ATP Masters Series tournament of the year at the 2008 Pacific Life Open, and received a bye in the first round because of his seventh seeding.
-In the second round, he defeated Ernests Gulbis 6–4, 4–6, 7–6, and then came back to beat Radek Štěpánek 7–6, 0–6, 7–6.
-In the fourth round, he avenged his defeat by beating Juan Carlos Ferrero, to whom he lost earlier in the year at the Australian Open, 6–2, 6–2.
-He lost, however, in the quarterfinals against Mardy Fish 3–6, 7–6, 6–7, in a very close match.
-He lost at the Monte Carlo Masters to eventual finalist Federer, 7–5, 2–6, 2–6.
+He entered his first ATP Masters Series tournament of the year at the 2008 Pacific Life Open, and defeated Ernests Gulbis, Radek Štěpánek and Juan Carlos Ferrero, to whom he lost earlier in the year at the Australian Open.
+He lost, however, in the quarterfinals against Mardy Fish in a very close match.
+He lost at the Monte Carlo Masters to eventual finalist Federer.
 In Barcelona, he was the third seed but was eliminated by Stanislas Wawrinka in the third round.
-At the 2008 Rome Masters, he fell in his opening match to Almagro, 4–6, 5–7.
+At the 2008 Rome Masters, he fell in his opening match to Almagro.